 Rule of Thumb Method

+One common rule of thumb states that you will need about 80% of your pre-retirement income during retirement.
 So, if you are earning $50,000 a year just before you retire, you can estimate that you’ll need around $40,000 of income in retirement.

 The reason this rule states you’ll need less income when you retire is that you’ll probably have fewer expenses in retirement.
 This rule assumes you may no longer have a mortgage, no dependents living at home to support, and no longer be putting money aside to save for retirement.
 As you can see, these are pretty broad assumptions.